denisecase/ely-books/README.md

 - ⭐ The Apollo Murders, Chris Hadfield
 - When a Killer Calls, John Douglas and Mark Olshaker
-- ⭐ The Anthropocene Reviewed, John Green (in progress)
+- ⭐ The Anthropocene Reviewed, John Green
+- Long Shadows, David Baldacci (Memory Man #7)

 ---